lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

   move `espnet/nets/pytorch_backend/e2e_asr_transformer_multitask_accent.py` to ` your espnet localtion/espnet/nets/pytorch_backend`
 ```
   2. pretrained asr model
-  In order to get better results, we first use accent data and librispeech data set(960 hours) to train an ASR system, and then use it to initialize our multi task system. <br>
+  In order to get better results, we first use librispeech data set(960 hours) to train an ASR system, and then use it to initialize our multi task system. <br>
   You can train yourself to train the ASR model using the following script:
   ```
+  # You can also use the `sed` command to replace the path in the wav.scp file with your path
+  sed -i "s#/data/users/zpz505/LibriSpeech#/data/LibriSpeech#g" data-librispeech/train_960/wav.scp

   bash run_librispeech_asr.sh  --nj 20 --steps 1-8
   ```
   You can also find the pretrained model in folder `pretrained-librispeech-model`, contains 16K and 8K model. <br>